Skip to main content

 Vermont’s Plan

 Vermont has been a leader in public EV charging deployment, with more chargers per capita than any state in the nation.
 In the fall of 2021, the Vermont Agency of Transportation sought to build upon the state’s early success by working with Drive Electric Vermont to develop a ten-year, statewide strategic Electric Vehicle Supply Equipment (EVSE) deployment plan.
-This initial effort formed the foundation of the required NEVI plan, which will be updated annually to reflect sustained public engagement, lessons learned from implementation, and revised projections.
-The initial state plan and subsequent FHWA-approved plans will be posted on this page for reference below.
+This initial effort formed the foundation of the required NEVI plan, which is updated annually to reflect sustained public engagement, lessons learned from implementation, and revised projections.
+The initial state plan and subsequent FHWA-approved plans are posted below for reference.

 Public Engagement